SarangGami/IPL-First-Innings-Score-Prediction/README.md

 - Therefore, the predictions made by our model should be interpreted with this limitation in mind.
 Nonetheless, our model can still provide valuable insights into the performance of the 8 teams that were present during the 2008-2018 period and can be used to make informed predictions about future matches involving these teams.

 ### • **This repository consists of files required to deploy a Machine Learning Web App created using Streamlit on Streamlit platform.**

+I have deployed this on AWS Elastic Beanstalk platform Link: https://saranggami-ipl-first-innings-score-prediction-app-322tgk.streamlit.app/